mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2023.md

 </table>

+### Justification

+WebChart EHR should provide public access to all API documentation, implementation requirements, and terms of use as outlined in 170.315(g)(7), 170.315(g)(8), and 170.315(g)(9).
+This documentation should be available at all times throughout the year.

 ### Test Methodology

 An external uptime monitor will check the availability of all documentation available at [https://docs.webchartnow.com/resources/system-specifications/application-programming-interface-api.html](https://docs.webchartnow.com/resources/system-specifications/application-programming-interface-api.html).
 Both up- and downtime will be logged to be reported quarterly.
 The cause of any downtime and the duration will also be logged   In the event of any downtime, the amount of downtime can be reported at daily, weekly, or monthly intervals in addition to the quarterly reports, and the cause of each downtime occurrence will be reported.

-### Results
+### Expected Outcome(s)

-The MIE API documentation was available 99.997% of Q1.
-There was a 3 minute down period on March 17, 2022 due to a connection timeout.
+It is expected that all documentation will maintain an uptime of greater than 99.9%.
+Any downtime is expected to be caused by minor errors, such as a connection timeout or planned maintenance, and last for a duration of 10 minutes or less.

-### Discussion
+### Care Setting(s)

-As expected, the documentation maintained an uptime of greater than 99.9% at 99.997% for the quarter.
-The longest downtime period of 3 minutes was less than the acceptable 10 minute duration and was due to a minor issue.
+Primary care, specialties, pediatrics, small, large

 ## Measure 9: Clinical Information Reconciliation and Incorporation